 It is usually a tough decision whether you should buy earthquake insurance or not.
-A few earthquakes strike the United States every year, with some areas falling in high risk tremor zones and some others in low risk zones.
-However, it is important to buy earthquake coverage, for you never know when another tremor might strike you, irrespective of the fact where you live.
-Coverage may be expensive in a high risk area.
+Thousands of earthquakes strike the United States every year, with some areas falling in high-risk tremor zones and some others in low-risk zones.
+However, it is important to buy earthquake coverage, for you never know when another tremor might strike, irrespective of the fact where you live.

 Do I Need Earthquake Insurance?